flhofer/docker_tutorial/#2_Compose/README.md

 :grey_question: Which are they?
 Try to setup a memory limit for the database.

 A thing not discussed previously is the flexibility of volumes.
-Beyond the traditional mounting of a folder, volumes can also be shared only among containers.
+Beyond the traditional bind mounting of a folder, volumes can also be shared only among containers.
 They are created and labeled, and then assigned to the instances requiring them.

 :grey_question: In which cases such a shared volume might be useful?

 ## Swarm

+An extension of a composition is a Swarm.
+Docker swarm is only one of a few ways to use multiple nodes to provide a certain service.
+The [Voting App][3] example of the tutorial shows how an appicaltion can use parallelized instances.
+With multiple nodes, the service can be spawn on many servers or virtual instances.
+If you didn't try it out yet, do it now.

+:grey_question: So, when is this really useful?
+Who might be applying this technology?

 [1]: <https://docs.docker.com/compose/gettingstarted/> "Docker compose, getting started"
 [2]: <https://linuxconfig.org/how-to-create-a-docker-based-lamp-stack-using-docker-compose-on-ubuntu-18-04-bionic-beaver-linux>
+[3]: <https://github.com/docker/labs/blob/master/beginner/chapters/votingapp.md> "Deploying to a Swarm"